IHE/QRPH.CCG/input/pagecontent/CCG_v2_x4.md

 the \$CPGPlanDefinitionApply operation, which will be evaluated based on the submitted content.
 The transaction response returns a bundle of Request resources representing the proposed activities based on applying the relevant CCGs.
-The specific transaction content and behaviour related to this content will depend upon the [Common Content Model](CCG_v1_actor.html#common-content-model) option to which the Guideline Performer and Guideline Engineactors claim conformance.
+The specific transaction content and behaviour related to this content will depend upon the [Common Content Model](CCG_v1_actor.html#common-content-model) option to which the Guideline Performer and Guideline Engine actors claim conformance.

 ### Actor roles